nowprovision/webhookproxy/readme.md

 ## Self-Hosting and Deployment

-The project webhookproxy-single is a very simple host, as suggested by the name it only supports one webhook configuration, which is kind of defeating the point if we do aim to avoid wasting time with endpoint setup.
+The project [webhookproxy-single](http://www.github.com/nowprovision/webhookproxy-single) is a very simple host, as suggested by the name it only supports one webhook configuration, which is kind of defeating the point if we do aim to avoid wasting time with endpoint setup.

-The gain any real benefit, as in not setting up endpoints and SSL cert per web hook, then it needs to handle multiple distinct endpoints, so a URL prefix per webhook setup or subdomain under a wildcard SSL host needs implementing, this is underway.
+The gain any real benefit, as in not setting up endpoints and SSL certs per web hook, then it needs to handle multiple distinct endpoints, so a URL prefix per webhook setup or subdomain under a wildcard SSL host needs implementing, this is underway!

-## SaaS - Free hosted SSL protected web hook endpoints
+## SaaS - Free hosted SSL webhook endpoints

 I am in process of setting up webhookproxy.com to provide free SSL web hook endpoints and proxying.